k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ### Host Machine

 The supported processor architecture is AMD64.
 Fabric does not support ARM-based processors.

 The amount of RAM you need will depend on your use case.
-32GB of memory should suffice to run your Docker Compose Runtime for Fabric Web Studio and the necessary integration.
-A 2GB Heap is allocated by default, which can be overridden.
+32GB of memory should suffice to run your Docker Compose Runtime for Fabric Web Studio along with the necessary integration.
+A 2GB heap size is allocated by default, which can be overridden.

 ### 3rd Party Software